siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Goal

-Measure the center longitudinal delay profile of a fringe in a Mach-Zehnder interferometer.
+Measure the longitudinal delay of the center of an isolated bright fringe in a Mach-Zehnder interferometer.

 ## Hypothesis being tested